logstash-plugins/logstash-mixin-ecs_compatibility_support/README.md

    whether that mode was explicitly defined for the plugin instance or implictly defined by the pipeline in which the plugin is run.

+   You can also optionally provide an alias mapping, for when your plugin supports multiple versions of ECS that are largely identical to each other.
+This can be especially helpful when using `ecs_select`.

+    ~~~ ruby
+    require 'logstash/plugin_mixins/ecs_compatibility_support'

+    class LogStash::Inputs::Foo < Logstash::Inputs::Base
+      include LogStash::PluginMixins::ECSCompatibilitySupport(:disabled,:v1,:v8 => :v1)

+      # ...
+    end
+    ~~~

 3. As in the simple usage example, you can use the `ecs_compatibility` method.

    But when supported versions are specified, you can also use the `ecs_select`